A Sleek and Sexy Super-Speed USB 3.0 Hub and Gigabit Speed Network Access All-in-One!

 With this USB 3.0 Super-Speed compatible hub, you get the best of a fast 3-Port USB 3.0 Hub, plus a Gigabit USB to Ethernet Adapter in the one handy device.
 Enjoy blazing fast access to all your USB 3.0 portable hard drives and flash drives, plus access to all your older USB 2.0 accessories including printers, cameras and more.

 More than just a USB Hub, you also get a full size Ethernet port for Gigabit access to your router or modem via regular CAT5 or CAT6 RJ45 network cable.
 This allows you to skip the Wi-Fi shenanigans and copy files across your network at full speed, even if you're rocking 1000Base-T hardware.
 Great for those pesky wireless connection errors, low speeds or annoying drop-outs.
 You can even use it as a second network card to access different networks simultaneously.

-This device is plug and play on most systems including Windows XP to Win 10.
-We have also included a driver download for Mac OS X.
+This device is plug and play on most systems including Windows XP to Win 10, and Mac OS X.

 Features & Specifications

 - 5 Year Cable Chick Replacement Warranty

-- 3x USB 3.0 sockets for external drives and accessories
+- 3x Super-Speed USB 3.0 Sockets for external drives and USB peripherals

 - 1x Full-Size RJ45 Ethernet Port socket for Gigabit Network Access